 Techniques and styles of photographic portraiture.
 Studio and non studio applications will be explored using black and white and color films.
 Emphasis on lighting equipment and techniques.

-PHOT 230 Digital Darkroom
+PHOT 230 Digital Darkroom (3.5)

-Prerequisite: GCIP/R GCIP 140 and PHOT 100
+Prerequisite: A minimum grade of 'C' in GCIP/R GCIP 140 and PHOT 100